Actions

 • Window replacement or glazing improvements

-• Renewable energy – especially photovoltaics and biomass heating
+• Renewable energy – especially photovoltaics (solar panels), heat pumps or biomass heating.

 Parameters

-Bear in mind that some projects, such as replacing lighting or heating, are seldom viable to undertake until an existing system has reached the end of its life.
+Some projects, such as replacing lighting or heating, may not be viable until an existing system has reached the end of its life.

 • Short/Medium/Long term?